RecordPoint Checks Out

 Public authorities are required to make ‘full and accurate records’ of their activities in accordance with the Public Records Act 2002 (the Act).
 This Information Standard, managed and administered by Queensland State Archives, helps public authorities meet their recordkeeping obligations under the Act.

--The Sarbanes-Oxley Act of 2002 (often shortened to SarbOx or SOX) is legislation passed by the U.S. Congress to protect shareholders and the public from accounting errors and fraudulent practices in the enterprise, as well as improve the accuracy of corporate disclosures.
+The Sarbanes-Oxley Act of 2002 (often shortened to SOX) is legislation passed by the U.S. Congress to protect shareholders and the public from accounting errors and fraudulent practices in the enterprise, as well as improve the accuracy of corporate disclosures.

 The Victorian Electronic Records Strategy (VERS) is a standard that addresses the problem of capturing, managing and preserving electronic records.

 Aims to provide a comprehensive, but simple and easily understood set of requirements for a records system that is intended to be adaptable and applicable to divergent information and business activities, industry sectors and types of organization.
 It avoids a “one size fits all” approach to implementing a records management solution by establishing instead a definition of a common set of core services that are shared by many different types of records system, but which are also modular and flexible, allowing them to be incorporated into highly specialized and dedicated applications that might not previously have been acknowledged as records systems.

 Health and Human Services published what are commonly known as the HIPAA Privacy Rule and the HIPAA Security Rule.
 The Privacy Rule, or Standards for Privacy of Individually Identifiable Health Information, establishes national standards for the protection of certain health information.
 The Security Standards for the Protection of Electronic Protected Health Information (the Security Rule) establish a national set of security standards for protecting certain health information that is held or transferred in electronic form.